rhel-labs/instruqt/image-mode-basics/01-create-an-image/assignment.md

 To this point, we've been dealing with standard OCI images and tools.
 But container images themselves aren't designed to be run outside of a container engine.
 To run this image as a host, we install it to disk using `bootc`.

-For bare metal, we can use Anaconda with `bootc` supoort to install to disk, but to create a QCOW2 image for a KVM virtual machine we'll use `bootc-image-builder`.
+For bare metal, we can use Anaconda with `bootc` support to install to disk, but to create a QCOW2 image for a KVM virtual machine we'll use `bootc-image-builder`.
 This is a containerized version of image builder that includes the bootc tooling to install the container image contents to disk.
 This can also create other types of disk images like AMIs or VMDKs.

 ```bash,run
 podman run --rm --privileged \